6PateL/CursorLibrary/README.md

 ## Project Structure

 -   **Controllers**:
-    -   `CursorApiController.cs`: Handles mouse operations.
+    -   `CursorApiController.cs`: Handles mouse simulation.
-    -   `KeyboardApiController.cs`: Handles keyboard operations.
+    -   `KeyboardApiController.cs`: Handles keyboard simulation.
+    -   `InputHookController.cs`: Captures user mouse and keyboard input.
 -   **Models**:
     -   `MouseInfoModel`: Stores cursor position and mouse button type.
 -   **SD**:
     -   `MouseType`: Enum for mouse button types (`LEFTMOUSE`, `RIGHTMOUSE`).
     -   `KeyboardKeys`: Key codes for keyboard simulation.
 -   **Utilities**:
-    -   `Logger`: Global class for logging operations.
+    -   `Logger`: Global class for logging operations and exporting logs to a file.
 -   **Exceptions**:
     -   `CursorApiException`: Exception for mouse operation errors.
     -   `KeyboardApiException`: Exception for keyboard operation errors.

 ## Requirements

--   **OS**: Windows (due to reliance on `user32.dll`).
+-   **OS**: Windows (due to reliance on `user32.dll` and `kernel32.dll`).
 -   **Framework**: .NET Framework or .NET Core (version depends on your project).
 -   **Console Encoding**: Set `Console.OutputEncoding = Encoding.UTF8` for proper output in non-English languages.
+-   **Permissions**: Input capture may require elevated privileges on some systems.

 ## Limitations

--   Works only on Windows due to `user32.dll` dependency.
+-   Works only on Windows due to `user32.dll` and `kernel32.dll` dependencies.
 -   Multi-threaded operations are synchronized via `SemaphoreSlim`, but require careful handling in complex scenarios.
+-   Low-level hooks may impact performance and should be stopped when not needed.
 -   Logging relies on the global `Logger` class, which must be implemented in your project.

 ## Testing

-The library includes a test program (`Program.cs`) that demonstrates all core functionality:
+The library includes a test program (`Program.cs`) that demonstrates:

--   Key presses.
--   Cursor movement.
--   Mouse clicks.
--   Mouse button press/release.
+-   Mouse and keyboard simulation.
+-   Real-time capture of user mouse and keyboard input.
+-   Log export on program exit.

-Run the test program to verify the library's functionality.
+Run the test program to verify functionality.

 ## Logging

 All actions (successful or failed) are logged via the `Logger` class.
-Check logs for debugging.
+Logs can be exported to a file using `Logger.ExportLogs(path)`.

 ## Contributing